DavidChan0519/tensorflow/tensorflow/compiler/plugin/poplar/docs/tutorial.rst

 Let's review the various key sections of the code as they are presented.
 In lines *1-4* are the basic import statements, two of which pertain to the IPU specifically.
-Line *3* imports the *ipu* API, which will be the main interface to set configuration options for the IPU session run. *ipu_scope* is a helper function that insures the device and resource scopes are set, (i.e. the hardware is properly initiated when called by the script).
+Line *3* imports the *IPU* API, which will be the main interface to set configuration options for the IPU session run. *ipu_scope* is a helper function that insures the device and resource scopes are set, (i.e. the hardware is properly initiated when called by the script).

 In lines *7-10*, basic configuration options are being defined.
-In line *7*, boolean flags are passed to *create_ipu_config*, which results in turning on *profiling* and *use_poplar_text_report*. *profiling* enables trace event logging on the IPU, which will monitor operations on the tile architecture of the chip, disclosing a detailed description of the session as it runs on
+In line *7*, Boolean flags are passed to *create_ipu_config*, which results in turning on *profiling* and *use_poplar_text_report*. *profiling* enables trace event logging on the IPU, which will monitor operations on the tile architecture of the chip, disclosing a detailed description of the session as it runs on